ghga-de/hexkit/README.md

 between microservices but use a classical web framework such as FastAPI for designing REST API and an ORM like SQLAlchemy for interacting with databases.

-Please also feel free, developing hexagonal components (using the base classes of hexkit or not) yourself.
+Please also feel free to develop hexagonal components yourself (using the base classes of hexkit or not).
 Not every protocol or provider has to be general-purpose, however, if they are, please consider contributing them to hexkit.

 ## Getting started